ryanallen/articles/markdown/UXPin/app-design-process.md

 ###Interviewing Experts
 > Speak, so that I may see you - Socrates

 [Subject Matter Expert (SME) interviews](https://www.interaction-design.org/literature/article/8-tips-for-conducting-ux-interviews) take place early on in a new product and are designed to help you gather a general understanding of your [product / market fit](https://www.quora.com/How-do-you-define-Product-Market-Fit).
-If this were an existing product you would start with stakeholder interviews which help you gather information about the organization, discover staff needs, and uncover the major problems as seen by the point of view of the stakeholders.
+If this were an existing product you might start with stakeholder interviews which help when gathering information about the organization, discovering staff needs, and uncovering the major problems as seen by the point of view of the stakeholders.

 For this project I identified some Subject Matter Experts and conducted video interviews over skype.
 I analyzed the recordings and collected data from the interviews in an attempt to identify a common process for relieving stress, and become more aware of yourself, that could be extracted and used as a way to solve our current problem definition.